Hydration: one of the most important part of athlete's life

 Fluid intake depends on an individual’s needs and the rules and regulations of the sport.
 Different sports have different hydration needs.
 Here are some tips to help you with your fluid goals

 · Hydrate yourself before exercise; this will decrease the risk of becoming dehydrated during sport.
-There is no performance benefit to drink excessive amounts of fluid before exercise it may increase urination and feel bloated.
+There is no performance benefit to drinking excessive amounts of fluid before exercise it may increase urination and feel bloated.

 · Prepare a hydration chart based on your exercise schedule drink water or sports drinks according to that during exercise.